Causes and Consequences of Tire Failure

 The Firestone and Ford controversy demonstrated the dangers of tire failure.
 Approximately 250 deaths and more than 3,000 serious injuries resulted from these tire failures.
 If you or loved has been injured in a Georgia car accident that was caused by tire failure, the skilled Atlanta auto accident lawyers at The Law Offices of Wayne Grant, P.C., can help.
 We will investigate the cause of your tire failure to determine fault so that you may pursue compensation for your injuries.
-Contact us today to learn more about your legal rights at 866-249-5513 or 404-995-3955.
+Contact us today to learn more about your legal rights at 404-995-3955.

 Contact us today for a free and comprehensive case evaluation.

 We require no legal retainer or upfront fees,